ChapatteMateo/ADACADABRA/index.md

 ![png](/assets/img/product_heatmap.png)
 ![png](/assets/img/nutrient_heatmap.png)

-Amazing DATA !!
+Amazing DATA!!

-DATA: "Hmm, may I say something" ?
+DATA: "Hmm, may I say something"?

-Well, if it's interesting, yes, of course !
+Well, if it's interesting, of course!

 DATA: "ok, note each `f_{product_type}_weight` field denotes the fraction of total product weight given by products of type {product_type}"

-It's good to know, next time, be more precise please before plotting !
-Then what are `f_{product_type}` and `{nutrient}` fields then ?
+It's good to know, next time, be more precise please before plotting!
+Then what are `f_{product_type}` and `{nutrient}` fields?

 DATA: "The `f_{product_type}` fields denote the fractions of product type {product_type} purchased.
 A `{nutrient}` field is the weight of {nutrient} in the average product, in grams.
-So in the heatmap, you see the average value of each of these fields for each wealth class"
+So in the heatmap, you see the average value of each of these fields for each wealth class."

 Thank you for these valuable informations.
 So it seems that the consumption of `wine`, `fish`, `dairy products`, `fruit&vegetables` and `beer` are correlated with high social class value, whereas the consumption of `soft drinks`, `spirits`, `grains`, `poultry` and `sweets` are correlated with low social class value.